Thursday, 21st May 2020

 “Not that I know of.
 Wouldn’t be much surprised, though.
 Sometimes Saraquel gets odd ideas into his head—fuck!”
 Zaherael keeps his hands in place even as he bends over, his back arching in pain.
 “I can feel that, I can feel her dying, I can hear that consciousness screaming!”

-Aziraphale curses under his breath and then grips Zaherael’s opposite shoulder.
+Aziraphale swears under his breath and then grips Zaherael’s opposite shoulder.
 “Ms. Noble, you mean?”

 “No!
 No, this is something else, and she’s so very old, but it doesn’t matter, and—oh, oh, I’ve got it!”
 Zaherael grins.
 “HAH!
 Fuck you, you utter bastards!”